eiziiaizii1/KIT201---OOP-CPP-PROJECT-/README.md

 **Uğur Kuş:**
 - Camera and SoundManager classes
-- Small updates to Player,World,Game and StateManager classes
+- Small updates to Player, World, Game, and StateManager classes
 - Level Design
+- Doxygen setup

 **Emin Salih Açıkgöz:**
--
--
+- StateManager and TileMapParser classes
+- Revised Game and Camera classes
+- Text display within StateManager, using a font file
--
+- Documentation for header files

 ## How to run?
 ### Running from the .exe